ofajardo/pytwister/README.md

 names).
 Pytwister creates a custom encoding called pytwister which converts the R syntax elements into regular python before the file is compiled.
-Once the pytwister codec is registered, any file starting with
-# coding: pytwister is run through the pytwister parser before compilation.
+Once the pytwister codec is registered, any file starting with &#35;coding: pytwister is run through the pytwister parser before compilation.

 This package is inspired by [interpy](https://github.com/syrusakbary/interpy) and [pyxl](https://github.com/gvanrossum/pyxl3)